Want to know what works in copywriting and what doesn’t?

 Rarely are people reading every single word, as much as we’d love that.

 You can align with this behavior by clearly formatting copy into different sections and using a hierarchy.
-This makes it easy on the eyes and to navigate.
+This makes it easy for the eyes to navigate.

 Look how this sales letter from Agora Financial is neatly organized with headers and images to separate different points: